Aerobird98/limen/README.md

 In the end, a program is just a series of instructions.
 Characters besides the eight `+-<>[],.` instructions considered as comments.

-You can wrap comments up in `( )` parenthesis, courtesy of Limen.
-They function much like `/* */` block-comments in C and other languages, but unlike those, parenthesis can nest here.
-This is handy because it lets us easily comment out an entire block of code, even if it already contains block-comments.
-They need to be properly terminated.

 ## Implementation

 Limen is written ex nihilo and stands for a compact, secure and reliable library and interpreter for this remarkable language.